 Tips for Linguists on General Education

-- Critical thinking (A3)CECS 100 (Critical Thinking in the Digital Information Age) is the first course in the programming sequence.
+- Critical thinking (A3): CECS 100 (Critical Thinking in the Digital Information Age) is the first course in the programming sequence.
 Programming skills are useful for anyone, and essential for computational linguists.
 Different sections are taught in different programming languages; Python is probably the most useful for linguists.
-Other computer-related A3 courses include IS 100 (Information Technology Literacy) and ETEC 171 (Critical Thinking Using Computer Technology)
+Other computer-related A3 courses include I S 100 (Critical Thinking and Information Technology Literacy) and ETEC 171 (Critical Thinking Using Computer Technology).

-- Life sciences without lab (B1a)PSY 241 (Psychobiology) would be good background for psycholinguistics.
+- Life sciences without lab (B1a): PSY 241 (Psychobiology) would provide a good background for psycholinguistics.

-- Physical sciences without lab (B1b)CECS 202 (The Digital Information Age) may be useful for computer skills.
+- Physical sciences without lab (B1b): CECS 202 (The Digital Information Age) is useful for computer skills.

-- Mathematics (B2)STAT 108 (Statistics for Everyday Life) will help prepare you for LING 301 (Research Methods).
-Statistics are very important for working in research, language assessment, or computational linguistics.
+- Mathematics (B2): STAT 108 (Statistics for Everyday Life) will help prepare you for LING 301 (Introduction to Research Methods).
+Statistics is very important for working in research, language assessment, or computational linguistics.

-PSY 382 (Introduction to Cognitive Science) is closely related to psycholinguistics.
+- Capstones (F): PHIL 482 (Introduction to Cognitive Science) is closely related to psycholinguistics.
 PSY 327 (Introduction to Human Factors) could be relevant to some kinds of computational linguistics (i.e., projects building systems that humans interact with).
 PHIL 401 (Philosophy in Education) could be interesting for those who plan to teach.
-There are several Capstones relating to communication, such as COMM 411 (Communication in Conflict Resolution); ANTH 412I (Culture and Communication).
-There are also many relating to law, such as PHIL 352 (Philosophy of Law), SOC 342 (Criminology), CRJU 304 (Criminological Theory), AIS 485 (American Indians and the Law), HIST 308 (Law and Civilization), and PHIL 451I (Race, Ethnicity, Gender and American Law).
+There are several Capstones relating to communication such as COMM 411 (Communication in Conflict Resolution); ANTH 412 (Culture and Communication).
+There are also many relating to law such as PHIL 352 (Philosophy of Law), SOC 342 (Critical Criminology), CRJU 304 (Criminological Theory), AIS 485 (American Indians and the Law), HIST 308 (Law & Civilization), and PHIL 451 (Liberty and Justice: Race, Ethnicity, Gender in American Law).
 These might be relevant if you’re thinking of going to law school, or into forensic linguistics.